Skip to main content

 Overview

 Timescale is a relational database for time-series data, built as a PostgreSQL extension with full support of SQL features.
-Refer to Timescale Documentation to learn more.
+To learn more, refer to Timescale Documentation.

-TimeBase being a time-series database stores time-series events as Messages and each type of event has a personal message class assigned to it in TimeBase.
-Message class has a set of fields (attributes) that characterize, describe, identify each specific type of event.
-In object-oriented programing languages messages can be seen as classes, each with a specific set of fields.
-Messages are stored in Streams chronologically by their timestamps for each symbol.
-Refer to a Basic Concepts page to learn more about TimeBase main principles and data structure.
+TimeBase, being a time-series database, stores time-series events as messages.
+Each type of event has a personal message class assigned to it.
+Each message class has a set of fields (attributes) that characterize, describe, identify each specific type of event.
+In object-oriented programing languages, messages can be seen as classes, each with a specific set of fields.
+Messages are stored in streams chronologically by their timestamps for each symbol.
+To learn more about TimeBase's main principles and data structure, refer to the Basic Concepts page.

 To replicate TimeBase stream data to Timescale, we take fields, objects and classes from a particular TimeBase stream and unfold them so each field corresponds to a particular Timescale table column.
 In case of an ARRAY of objects, data is inserted in a Timescale table as a JSON object, that contains all array elements and their fields.
 EventTime, Id and Symbol are auto generated and common for all Timescale tables where EventTime + Id = PrimaryKey.
 EventTime is mapped on a TimeBase message timestamp, Symbol on a TimeBase message symbol, id is an auto generated sequence by PostrgeSQL.
 Timescale tables are named after TimeBase stream names.
 Tables rows are created for each TimeBase message in a chronological order.
 Data is replicated in batches (TIMEBASE_BATCH_SIZE parameter if the application config to set the number of messages in one batch).